 4) Consistency of messages between all your audiences (internal/external…) to avoid confusion,

-5) Keep informed as the crisis evolves
+5) Continue to inform as the crisis evolves.

 It all depends on the crisis you’re facing.
 In any case, for your communication to have an impact, it’s essential that messages are clear, coherent and adapted to the situation.